The Art of Interactive Design

 Indirection substitutes a convenient indirector for the real thing.
 That indirector can represent the referent, substitute for it, or point to it.

-Factor the output into combinable components.
+Factor output into combinable components.

 • Trash bin